BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - Hence we cannot compare virtue with other goods to see how good each of them is: virtue carries out the comparison, since it is essential to the self for whom these other goods are good.
 - Perhaps it is implicit in Aristotle’s account of self-love; virtuous people love themselves as virtuous because they recognize their rational agency as themselves.
 Doubts about whether virtue is a component of happiness may also be Aristotelian; for the EN does not speak as explicitly of parts of happiness as the other ethical works do.
 - According to the Aristotelian and Stoic conception, 'boulesis' is essentially rational desire, focussed on the final good.
+- For Aristotle claims that the passions, in contrast to the will (boulean or later concept of Augustine), are not focussed on the overall good

 # Difficulties